Japanese cruiser Takachiho: Design and description

 Takachiho's armament frequently changed over her career and the first such was the replacement of her slow-firing 15-centimeter guns with Armstrong's QF 6 in guns in 1896 after the First Sino-Japanese War.
 At the same time four of the 1-inch Nordenfelt guns were replaced by two 3-pounders and two QF 6-pounder (57 mm) Nordenfelt guns.
 The fighting tops and the 10-barrel organ guns were removed in 1898 and the main guns were replaced by a pair of Armstrong 6-inch guns in 1902.
 At the same time the 6-pounders and the remaining Nordenfelt guns were exchanged for more 3-pounders, giving the ship a total of ten 3-pounders and a pair of lighter Yamauchi QF 2.5-pounder (47-millimeter) guns.

 The protection of the Esmeralda had been much criticized by the British Admiralty and White raised the height of the 2 in steel protective deck to a foot (30.5 centimeters) above the waterline.
 The 3 in sloped portion of the deck extended to a depth of 4 ft below the waterline.
-Amidships, the highly-subdivided compartments formed by the sloped portion of the protective deck were filled with coal and the fore and aft areas were fitted with cofferdams to limit any flooding.
+Amidships, the highly subdivided compartments formed by the sloped portion of the protective deck were filled with coal and the fore and aft areas were fitted with cofferdams to limit any flooding.
 The walls of the conning tower were three inches thick and the loading station was protected by two inches of steel armor.

 Construction and career

 Named for a mountain in the volcanic Kirishima range between Kagoshima and Miyazaki Prefectures in Japan, which was a prominent location in Japanese mythology, Takachiho was ordered from Armstrong Mitchell on 22 March 1884 as Japan lacked the ability to build the Naniwas itself.
 The ship was laid down at the company's Low Walker shipyard in Newcastle upon Tyne on 10 April as yard number 476 and launched on 16 May 1885.
 She was completed on 26 March 1886 and departed for Japan on 10 May with a British crew and captain.

 Takachiho arrived at Yokohama on 3 July 1886 and was assigned to the Standing Fleet on 7 August as a second-class warship.
 The sisters hosted Emperor Meiji and his wife, Empress Shōken, on 26 November as the ships conducted torpedo-firing exercises.
 In early 1887 they transported the Emperor and Empress from Yokohama to Kyoto and back again.
 Takachiho and Naniwa participated in the fleet maneuvers from 22 August to 5 September.
 Two months later they circumnavigated the Home Islands together with four other ships.
-In mid- and late 1888, the sisters cruised to Okinawa, Taiwan, Wonsan, Kingdom of Korea, and Chifu, China.
+In mid- and late 1888, the sisters cruised to Okinawa, Taiwan, Wonsan, Kingdom of Korea, and Zhifu, China.
 By the following year, Takachiho was assigned to the Sasebo Naval District and was serving as the flagship of the Standing Small Fleet.
 Together with her sister, she visited ports in the Russian Far East, Korea and China while also participating in fleet maneuvers in the last half of the year.